 Binge-watch these TV shows and Black movies on Netflix!

 Netflix has many options for TV and movie entertainment, but they only offer a small selection of Black movies, series and documentaries.
-Here is a list of Black movies on Netflix, old and new, with a predominantly African-American cast.
+Here is a list of Black movies on Netflix, old and new, with predominant African-American cast member.
 Netflix also has DVDs that you can rent, depending upon your account type.
 So to help you out even more, DVDs have been added to our archive as well!
 Add them to your watch list today.